wnyao/learning-notes/javascript/javascript/scope.md

 ### Closure

+- Closure is a combination of function bundled together with references to its surrounding state (the lexical environment)
+- It gives you access to the outer function's scope from inner function
+- Closure is created every time a function is created, at function creation time
 - Without being able to leverage scope chain rules, async operations would be impossible
 - Scope chain guarantee that data will still be around to use later